NashTech-Labs/sonar_quality_analysis_report_mail/README.md

 # Steps
 1. Clone this repo

+2. Move the `sonar_quality_check.yml` to .github/workflows directory and push the code

 2. Configure the Secret variables by going to GithubProject > Settings > Secrets, and clicking New repository secret.

     Add the following